Education Visa Thailand | Requirements, Extensions & Chiang Mai Help

 Yes.
 If you remain in Thailand long enough for the rule to apply, you are required to report your address to immigration every 90 days.
 This is a separate legal obligation from your visa extension.
 Missing the deadline results in a fine of 2,000 baht.
 See our 90-Day Report Thailand page for details.

 If you leave Thailand without a valid re-entry permit, your permission to stay is cancelled on departure.
 You would need to re-enter on a new visa or obtain a new extension.
-A re-entry permit (single or multiple) must be applied for at immigration before you travel.
-See our Re-Entry Permit Thailand page for more information.
+A re-entry permit must be applied for at immigration before you travel.

 The Non-ED visa requires active educational enrollment and school support as the basis for the visa and extensions.
-The retirement visa is based on age (50+) and financial requirements.
-The marriage visa is for foreign nationals married to Thai nationals.
+The retirement visa is based on age and financial requirements, while the marriage visa is for foreign nationals married to Thai nationals.
 Each category has different eligibility criteria, documents, and extension processes.

 Need Help With Your Education Visa in Thailand?

-Whether you are applying for the first time, managing an extension in Chiang Mai or Bangkok, or dealing with school or reporting questions — contact our team for clear guidance based on your actual situation.
+Whether you are applying for the first time, managing an extension in Chiang Mai or Bangkok, or dealing with school or reporting questions, contact the team for clear guidance based on your actual situation.